Revisiting Neuron Coverage for DNN Testing: A Layer-Wise and Distribution-Aware Criterion

-\textbf{Diversity.}~To assess the diversity of test suites for discriminative models, we construct two datasets of different diversity using schemes noted as $\times 1$ and $\times 10$.
-For the $\times 1$ scheme, we randomly choose $100$ images from the test data and add white noise to produce mutated images (the total number of mutated images in $\text{test}_{\times 1}$ equals to the size of $\text{test}$).
+\textbf{Discriminative Models.}~To assess the diversity of test suites for discriminative models, we construct two datasets of different diversity using schemes denoted as $\times 1$ and $\times 10$.
+For the $\times 1$ scheme, we randomly choose $100$ images from the test data and add white noise to produce dummy images (the total number of dummy images in $\texttt{test}_{\times 1}$ equals to the size of all test data).
 The white noise is truncated within $[-0.1, 0.1]$ to preserve the appearance of images.
 Given that text is discrete, it is infeasible to add white noise.
-We thus randomly shuffle words in the $100$ selected sentences to produce meaningless sentences.
-The $\times 10$ scheme follows the same procedure, but the number of the produced data is $10$ times of the test data.
-The diversity of these datasets (\textbf{ground truth} of \T~\ref{tab:disc-rq1} and \T~\ref{tab:text-rq1}) are ranked as \underline{$\text{test} > \text{test}_{\times 10} > \text{test}_{\times 1}$}, because $\text{test}$ contains over 10K diverse images in real-world datasets, whereas $\text{test}_{\times 10}$ and $\text{test}_{\times 1}$ are generated by (slightly) mutating 100 real images.
+We thus randomly shuffle words in the $100$ selected sentences to produce dummy sentences.
+The $\times 10$ scheme follows the same procedure, but the number of the dummy data is $10$ times of the test data.